All Episodes

 Be right back, folks.

-If you want to know the truth, there were tax rate reductions, which led to a tax increase.
+If you want to know the truth, there were tax rate reductions which led to a tax increase.

-Which led to a bigger economy and more jobs and people paying tax, more people paying taxes.
+Taxes were increased, but they were increased by virtue of reducing rates, which led to a bigger economy and more jobs and people paying taxes, more people paying taxes.

-So uh look at it's a semantic point, but I think it brilliantly makes the point.
+So, look, it's a semantic point, but I think it brilliantly makes the point.

 The tax cut led to tax increases.

-Not generally, but it increases in tax revenue.
+Not generally, but increases in tax revenue.

-Uh it's all it's all in the message, folks.
+It's all in the message, folks.

 Teachers leaving profession in droves.

-This is from the Contracosta Times in California.
+This is from the Contra Costa Times in California.

-Stephen Goyne entered teaching as a fight the good fight kind of guy, taking a job in East Oakland right out of college.
+Stephen Goyne entered teaching as a fight-the-good fight kind of guy, taking a job in East Oakland right out of college.

 It wasn't even a question of whether to do that.

-But after six years in the trenches, transferred from campus to campus, forbidden from organizing field trips in order to teach math only after lunch.
+But after six years in the trenches, transferred from campus to campus, forbidden from organizing field trips and ordered to teach math only after lunch, Goyne left the profession.

-That last year I had enough of it.
+That last year, I had enough of it.

 The biggest skill you're applying is crowd control.